aws-samples/serverless-patterns/apigw-streaming-lambda-bedrock-cdk/README.md

-# API Gateway REST Streaming with Lambda and Amazon Bedrock
+# Amazon API Gateway REST Streaming with AWS Lambda and Amazon Bedrock

-This pattern deploys an API Gateway REST API with response streaming enabled, backed by a streaming Lambda function that returns real-time LLM responses from Amazon Bedrock using Server-Sent Events (SSE).
+This pattern deploys an Amazon API Gateway REST API with response streaming enabled, backed by a streaming AWS Lambda function that returns real-time LLM responses from Amazon Bedrock using Server-Sent Events (SSE).

 Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/apigw-streaming-lambda-bedrock-cdk